 How to arrive by bike on the west coast (Wild Atlantic Way)

-Connemara National Park / Connemara Ring
+Cycling the Connemara National Park / Connemara Ring

 The road to Inverin offers little chance of wild camping, maybe it’s possible on the beach but we have not checked.
 Since the road turns north the landscape suddenly changes, becomes panoramic and there are far fewer houses.

 Keep in mind to buy food before the turning point because then there are no more shops until Maam Cross (where there is only one hotel restaurant), the next shop is in Recess and then nothing more until Clifden.
 We have camped in the bog between the midge flies between Derroe and Costelloe.

 From Maam Cross, you start to see the mountains, in particular from Clifden to Moyard the landscape is very scenic.
-Even from Moyard at the junction with the R336 the scenery is beautiful but do not expect as much from the advertised Kylimore Abbey, ugly and expensive with an entry fee of 13 euros.
+Even from Moyard at the junction with the R336 the scenery is beautiful but do not expect as much from the advertised Kylemore Abbey, ugly and expensive with an entry fee of 13 euros.

 From Galway, we cycled to Doolin along the N67, quite ugly and busy road in the summer, after Kilcolgan gets nicer up to Ballyvaughan.
 All the villages that you’ll meet on the street have at least one shop, the water in this area is not drinkable, we don’t know if it was a temporary problem.